sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 eventually, but we lose a lot of time, so I would prefer you not do this."

 Mitch frowned.
 Why Russia?
-He'd hated russia since he'd been stationed there in 1990.
+He'd hated Russia since he'd been stationed there in 1990.
 Maybe that made sense, though; it was the last place he would expect himself to go.
 Was he really so ironically predictable?